-^{}We would like to thank as well as the conference and seminar participants at the 2021 IFABS Oxford and University of Chile for their helpful comments.
+^{}We would like to thank at the conference and seminar participants at the 2023 Elsevier Conference, the 2021 IFABS and the University of Chile for their helpful comments.
 We also acknowledge financial support from the School of Economics and Business, University of Chile (Concurso Proyecto Investigación 2021).